chickens2/pony-comic-generator/README.md

 The comic should now be the new `comic.jpg` and should also be uploaded to Imgur.
 The Imgur link replaces the text in your clipboard.

-When run from the command line you can specify a file containing irc text instead with -f, and specify the background image file to use with -b.

 ## Technical Notes

 * Images in the backgrounds folder really don't need to be any larger than 500px in any dimension.
 Install `ImageMagick` and use `convert <imagename> -resize "500^>" <newname>` to scale the images down a bit.
 Further optimisation may be used with the `jpegoptim` and `optipng` commands.